chef-boneyard/chef-server-demo/README.md

 Overview
 --------

-Welcome to a preview of Chef 11!
-This preview includes erchef, the new Chef API server written in Erlang.
+Welcome to a preview of Chef Server for Chef 11!
+The preview includes erchef, the new Chef API server written in Erlang.
 This repository contains a `Vagrantfile` and installation cookbooks to set up a self-contained vm running a complete Chef server environment for your demo pleasure.